aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/_index.md

 ---
+date: 2026-08-02
-title: "How to Convert DXF to PDF with Aspose.CAD for Java"
+description: Learn how to convert dxf to pdf and export DXF using Aspose.CAD for Java.
+  Explore additional features like custom properties, tracking, and format conversion to boost your CAD workflow.
+images:
+- /java/additional-features/og-image.png
+keywords:
+- convert dxf to pdf
+- convert dxf to wmf
+- Aspose.CAD Java features
+lastmod: 2026-08-02
 linktitle: Additional Features
+og_description: Convert DXF to PDF quickly using Aspose.CAD for Java.
+Discover how to export DXF, add custom properties, enable tracking, and more in a reliable CAD workflow.
+og_image_alt: Developer guide showing Java code converting DXF files to PDF with Aspose.CAD
+og_title: Convert DXF to PDF with Aspose.CAD for Java – Fast, Accurate CAD Conversion
+schemas:
+- author: Aspose
+  dateModified: '2026-08-02'
+  description: Learn how to convert dxf to pdf and export DXF using Aspose.CAD for
+    Java.
+Explore additional features like custom properties, tracking, and format conversion to boost your CAD workflow.
+  headline: How to Convert DXF to PDF with Aspose.CAD for Java
+  type: TechArticle
+- questions:
+  - answer: Yes.
+Aspose.CAD for Java performs the conversion entirely in code, eliminating the need for external CAD applications.
+    question: Can I convert DXF to PDF without installing any CAD software?
+  - answer: Absolutely.
+You can loop through a collection of files and call the same export API for each, handling them asynchronously if needed.
+    question: Does the library support batch conversion of multiple DXF files?
+  - answer: A commercial license is required for production use.
+A free evaluation license is available for development and testing.
+    question: Are there any licensing restrictions for commercial deployment?
+  - answer: By default, Aspose.CAD retains layers.
+You can also control layer visibility via the `LayerOptions` object before export.
+    question: How do I preserve layer information when converting to PDF?
+  - answer: Yes – use the `ImageExportOptions` class to render the drawing to raster formats such as PNG, JPEG, or BMP.
+    question: Is it possible to convert a DXF drawing directly to an image format like PNG?
+  type: FAQPage
 second_title: Aspose.CAD Java API
-description: "Learn how to convert dxf to pdf and export DXF using Aspose.CAD for Java.
-Explore additional features like custom properties, tracking, and format conversion to boost your CAD workflow."
+tags:
+- convert dxf
+- Aspose.CAD
+- Java CAD conversion
+- DXF to PDF
+- DXF to WMF
+title: How to Convert DXF to PDF with Aspose.CAD for Java
+url: /java/additional-features/
 weight: 29
-url: /java/additional-features/
-date: 2026-02-02
 ---

 {{< blocks/products/pf/main-wrap-class >}}